Benefits of Bolt Database

 The Database section of your Project Settings lets you work with your data in a simple table view.
 To open the Database section, click the Database icon in the top center of your screen.
 Here you’ll see all the different databases created by Bolt..png?fit=max&auto=format&n=GebW-YWW0mDW9jeI&q=85&s=1e7b14837468d06024c368fedc34a19c)

-- Review logs to debug errors and track activity in your app.
+- Review Logs to debug errors and track activity in your app.

 Security Audit